-Do your blood-pressure readings seem to be higher when they're done by your doctor?
+Do your blood-pressure readings seem to be higher when they're taken by your doctor?
 You might think that this official reading might be more accurate than what you would get at home with your portable monitor, but it’s not necessarily so.
 You could be a victim of white-coat hypertension, also known as white-coat syndrome.

 Last time I went to the doctor for a check-up, my blood pressure was 140 over something.
 I was shocked – I've always been around 110 or 120.
 The doctor took two more readings and it went down, into the 130s.
 Reluctant to let me leave with this sort of reading, we went on with the other stuff, and finally with reading number four I was down to 126.
 Good enough, but not great.